-Cross-platform development streamlines the application building process, which means quicker time to market.
+Cross-platform development with Qt streamlines the application building process, which means quicker time to market.

 Utilizes Esri basemaps from ArcGIS Online, leveraging Esri’s hosted infrastructure.